 Move Illinois is funded through a combination of current toll revenue and bonds backed by future toll revenues.
 In anticipation of Move Illinois, passenger car (PC) toll rates were increased effective January 1, 2012.
 In addition, a three-phased commercial vehicle (CV) toll rate increase was implemented between 2015 and 2017.
 Starting January 1, 2018, CV rates began increasing annually at the rate of inflation.
 Move Illinois is scheduled to be completed by 2026.
-Cornerstone projects include rebuilding and widening the Jane Addams Memorial Tollway between I-39 and the Kennedy Expressway; reconstructing and widening the Central Tri-State; constructing the Elgin-O'Hare Western Access (EOWA) Project, which includes widening and tolling of the existing Elgin-O'Hare Expressway; and constructing the I-57/I-294 interchange.
-The first phase of the I-57/I-294 interchange opened to traffic in October 2014.
-In December 2016, the reconstructed and widened Jane Addams Memorial Tollway opened to traffic.
+Cornerstone projects include rebuilding and widening the Jane Addams Memorial Tollway between I-39 and the Kennedy Expressway; reconstructing and widening the Central Tri-State; constructing the Elgin-O'Hare Western Access (EOWA) Project, which includes widening, tolling, and extending the former Elgin-O'Hare Expressway and constructing the new I-490 Tollway; and constructing the I-57/I-294 interchange.
+The first phase of the I-57/I-294 interchange opened to traffic in

+October 2014.
+In December 2016, the reconstructed and widened Jane Addams Memorial Tollway was completed.
 The first phase of the EOWA project, IL 390 (formerly the Elgin-O'Hare Expressway), began tolling operations in July of 2016.
 The second phase, an eastward extension of IL 390, opened on November 1, 2017.
-The timing of the completion of the EOWA project is subject to change; for purposes of this report, the additional phases are primarily assumed to open in 2022, 2024, and 2026.
+The timing for completion of the remainder of the EOWA project is subject to change; for purposes of this report, the additional phases are primarily assumed to open in 2022, 2024, and 2026.